Skip to main content

 Course summary

-If you're aiming for a career in business or finance, the BA (Hons) Business and Financial Management degree will give you the practical knowledge and experience to succeed in today’s fast paced business world.
-You’ll explore how financial management underpins long-term business success, focusing on key areas like accounting, cash flow, sustainability, and decision making.
+If you want a career in business or finance, the BA (Hons) Business and Financial Management degree will give you the knowledge and experience to succeed.
+You'll learn how financial management supports long-term business success, focusing on key areas such as accounting, cash flow management, sustainability, and informed decision-making.

-From day one, you'll apply what you learn to real business scenarios through case studies, simulations, and industry linked modules.
-You’ll develop critical thinking and gain hands-on experience with digital tools, including optional specialist financial courses with Sage Group PLC, preparing you for the digital-first workplace.
+From the start, you will apply your learning to real business situations through case studies, simulations, and industry-linked modules.
+You will build critical thinking skills and get hands-on experience with digital tools, including optional specialist courses with Sage Group PLC.

-Our curriculum is shaped with input from employers such as Nissan, the NHS, Network Rail, and Enterprise Rent-A-Car, so everything you study is relevant, practical, and designed to boost your employability.
-Every module connects directly to industry, covering topics like sustainability, leadership, and the role of digital technology in modern business.
+The course is shaped with advice from employers such as Nissan, the NHS, Network Rail, and Enterprise Rent-A-Car, so what you study is practical and boosts your employability.
+Modules cover topics like sustainability, leadership, and digital technology in business.

-You’ll also be part of a vibrant community.
-Join the Business Society(opens in new tab) to attend events, company tours, and guest lectures from inspiring leaders such as the CEOs of Castrol, Global Blackswan, and ONYX.
-These experiences give you direct insight into the roles you could be stepping into after graduation and help you start building your professional network.
+You can join the Business Society to attend events, company visits, and guest lectures from leaders like the CEOs of Castrol, Global Blackswan, and ONYX.
+These experiences give you insight into real careers and help you start building your professional network.

-You can choose to take an optional paid placement year, giving you valuable workplace experience between your second and final year.
-Most students earn around £14,000–£18,000 during their placement, and many go on to secure graduate roles with their placement employer.
+You can also take an optional paid placement year between your second and final year.
+Most students earn around £14,000–£18,000 and many secure graduate jobs with their placement employer.

-Whether you're looking to start your own business, work in finance, or move into leadership, this course is designed to help you graduate with the skills, confidence, and experience employers are looking for.
+Whether you want to start your own business, work in finance, or move into leadership, this course will give you the skills, confidence, and experience employers are looking for.

 Integrated Foundation Year